swiftarium/Publishable/README.md

 # Publishable

-`Publishable` is a property wrapper designed to allow subscribers to listen for changes to a property, and be notified when changes occur.
-It's particularly useful when you want to implement reactive programming patterns, such as those seen in frameworks like Combine.
+`Publishable` is a property wrapper in Swift designed to enable seamless observation of property changes.
+Whether you're designing reactive UI components or need to monitor data changes, `Publishable` offers a simple and efficient way to keep track.

 ## Features